lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

     fix myavehisto all ave/histo 10 2000 30000 0 180 500 c_mydihe &
         file initial.histo mode vector

-.. container:: justify

 Here I choose to unfix *myavehisto* at the end of the first run, and to re-start it with a different file name during the second phase of the simulation.

 Nanosheared electrolyte
 =======================